zeux/meshoptimizer/README.md

 When using mesh shading or clustered raytracing, meshlet vertex reference and triangle data can be compressed similarly to index data.
 This library provides a dedicated codec that exploits locality inherent in meshlet data.
 Unlike vertex and index buffer codecs that work on entire buffers, the meshlet codec encodes each meshlet independently; this allows applications to have more flexibility in structuring the runtime storage and adjust the decoded data during decoding.
 This also means that in some applications, additional data describing the meshlet (vertex/triangle count, encoded size) will need to be encoded into the meshlet stream, if it isn't already available during decoding.

-The input to the encoder is the vertex index array and micro-index buffer for a single meshlet, as produced by `meshopt_buildMeshlets`.
-To encode a meshlet, allocate a target buffer using the worst case bound and call the encoding function:
+To encode a meshlet, you need to allocate a target buffer (using the worst case bound) and call the encoding function with the vertex index references and micro-index buffer, as produced by `meshopt_buildMeshlets`:

 ```c++
 std::vector<unsigned char> mbuf(meshopt_encodeMeshletBound(max_vertices, max_triangles));